-Upon completion of the offering, we will have outstanding an aggregate of 6,800,000 shares of our common stock, assuming no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options based on an assumed initial public offering price of \$5.50 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
+Upon completion of the offering, we will have outstanding an aggregate of 7,000,000 shares of our common stock, assuming no exercise of the underwriters' option to purchase up to 450,000 additional shares of our common stock and no exercise of outstanding options.
 Of these shares, all of the shares sold in the offering will be freely tradable without restriction or further registration under the Securities Act, unless the shares are purchased by "affiliates" as that term is defined in Rule 144 under the Securities Act.